Popular Indonesia liveaboards Explore all liveaboards

 Liveaboard SCUBA diving in Indonesia boasts the greatest variety of marine life found throughout the world.

-11,000 uninhabited islands, 500 coral species and 2,000 fish species?
-Indonesia is an undisputed liveaboard diving and SCUBA mecca.
+Indonesia is an undisputed liveaboard diving and SCUBA diving mecca.
 As the world's largest archipelago, Indonesia holds four times more ocean than land and stretches from Indian Ocean paradises to the Pacific's bursting biodiversity hotspots.
 This wealth of water makes liveaboard diving in Indonesia the best way to plunge into a kingdom of unparalleled sights and experiences.
+With 34,000 miles of coastline, 11,000 uninhabited islands, more than 500 species of coral and over 2,000 species of fish, this really is what makes scuba diving in Indonesia such a diver's paradise.

-Liveaboards in Indonesia can speed you off to Komodo National Park for sharks, mantas, dolphins and tiny macro-critters, or to Raja Ampat's pristine coral gardens and record numbers of crazy coral reef species.
+Liveaboard dive trips in Indonesia can speed you off to Komodo National Park for sharks, mantas, dolphins and tiny macro-critters, or to Raja Ampat's pristine coral gardens and record numbers of crazy coral reef species.
 Explore the gin-clear waters of the Banda Sea and its undersea mountains, or feast your eyes on Alor's rugged volcanic terrain while enjoying unspoiled diving below the surface.
 Pioneers may choose Indonesia's untouched 'Forgotten Islands,' accessible only by liveaboard.
 And don't forget Lombok Strait for amazing drift diving along the walls of dramatic ridges and canyons.
-With 34,000 miles of coastline, more than 500 species of coral and over 2,000 species of fish, this really is what makes scuba diving Indonesia such a diver's paradise.

 Liveaboard Diving in Indonesia

-Komodo National Park, a celebrated UNESCO World Heritage Site, sits at the center of the Indonesian archipelago.
-Its dazzling collection of offerings ranges from dugongs, to seamounts, to the legendary Komodo Dragon.
+Komodo National Park, a celebrated UNESCO World Heritage Site, sits at the centre of the Indonesian archipelago.
+Its dazzling collection of offerings ranges from dugongs to seamounts, to the legendary Komodo Dragon.
 Attractions of Komodo diving include wildlife large and small, nourished by deep upwellings and nutrient-rich waters.
 Komodo dive sites enjoy an abundance of mantas, sharks, whales, turtles, and hundreds of fish and coral species.
 Komodo offers everything from unique macro critters to larger marine life such as Hammerhead or Whitetip reef sharks and dolphins.

 Escape to some of the worlds most untouched scuba diving on a Raja Ampat liveaboard, where you will experience arguably the most pristine and diverse scuba diving in the world.
 The remote archipelago of Raja Ampat (also known as The Four Kings) in West Papua is considered the pinnacle of pristine biodiversity hotspots and the crown jewel of the Coral Triangle's many world-class dive areas.
 Jungle-clad islands brimming with tropical life complete the view above water.

 Diving Indonesian liveaboards is truly an unforgettable experience that offers challenging dives for intermediate and experts and also easy diving for beginners.
 Many of the divers who visit Raja Ampat are well-seasoned, serious marine life enthusiasts treating themselves to a once-in-a-lifetime opportunity.
-At dive sites like Kri Island, Manta Ridge, and The Passage, you'll see a whopping 75 percent of the world's coral species, mantas and sharks, and hundreds of unique critters, creatures, and ecosystems that give Raja its claim to fame as the 'global epicenter' of tropical marine biodiversity.
+At dive sites like Kri Island, Manta Ridge, and The Passage, you'll see a whopping 75 percent of the world's coral species, mantas and sharks, and hundreds of unique critters, creatures, and ecosystems that give Raja its claim to fame as the 'global epicentre' of tropical marine biodiversity.

 The length of most Raja Ampat itineraries is 7 to 12 nights.
-Diving in Raja Ampat can be done year-round, but most Raja Ampat liveaboards run their trips between October and April, when the sea and skies are calmest.
+Diving in Raja Ampat can be done year-round, but most Raja Ampat liveaboards run their trips between October and April when the sea and skies are calmest.
 The water temperature ranges from 27-30 C. The budgets for a Raja Ampat liveaboard ranges from roughly 200 to 500 euros per. day, though especially luxurious boats can run over 900 euros per. day.
 Raja Ampat liveaboards often depart from Sorong, reachable by domestic flights from Jakarta, Manado, Makassar, or Ambon.
 Liveaboards departing and landing in Sorong often spend their time between the well-endowed 1500 islands of Raja Ampat.
 Other boats offer adventurous tours that include the Banda Sea, whale sharks in Cenderawasih Bay, the Halmahera Sea, and more.